stashed/docs/docs/addons/elasticsearch/overview.md

 5. The Job reads necessary information to connect with the database from respective `AppBinding` crd.
 It also reads backend information and access credentials from `Repository` crd and Storage Secret respectively.

-6. Then, the job downloads the backed up data from the backend and inject into the desired database.
-Stash pipes the downloaded data to the respective database tool to inject into the database.
-Hence, restore job does not require a large volume to download entire backup data inside it.
+6. Then, the job downloads the backed up data from the backend and insert into the desired database.
+Stash stores the downloaded files temporarily before inserting into the targeted database.
+Hence, you should provide a PVC template using `spec.interimVolumeTemplate` field of `RestoreSession` crd to use to store those restored files temporarily.

-7. Finally, when the restore process is complete, the Job sends Prometheus metrics to the Pushgateway and update the `RestoreSession` status to reflect restore completion.
+7. Finally, when the restore process is completed, the Job sends Prometheus metrics to the Pushgateway and update the `RestoreSession` status to reflect restore completion.

+## Next Steps

+- Install Elasticsearch addon for Stash following the guide from [here](/docs/addons/elasticsearch/setup/install.md).